-At March 31, 2025, there were no material changes to the Company's debt obligations and credit facilities as described in its Form 10-K for the year ended December 31, 2024, except as described below or otherwise disclosed.
-Refer to Note 15.
-"Subsequent Events" for additional information related to the Company's debt obligations and credit facilities subsequent to March 31, 2025.
+At June 30, 2025, there were no material changes to the Company's debt obligations and credit facilities as described in its Form 10-K for the year ended December 31, 2024, except as described below or otherwise disclosed.

 The agreements governing the Company's debt obligations and credit facilities contain certain customary representations, warranties and covenants.
-At March 31, 2025, the Company believes that it was in compliance with its debt covenants.
+At June 30, 2025, the Company believes that it was in compliance with its debt covenants.